 When they say that Munich is an expensive city, unfortunately, they weren’t kidding.
+As a result of the higher than average rental prices, housing will account for the largest chunk of your living expenses while in Munich.
 As a student it’s pretty likely that you’ll have to work if you’re not receiving any financial support.
 If you’ve just kickstarted your career in Munich, it might still be on the pricey side of things, even if you’re on a well-paid internship.
 As a more experienced expat, Munich has plenty of nice places to live that match your new, Munich salary!

 How much is a private room in Munich?”